-The taxation of "interest" is regulated by section 24J of the Income Tax Act, 1962 ("Income Tax Act").
+The taxation of "interest" is regulated by section 24J of the Income Tax Act, 1962 ("Income Tax Act") on the basis that interest must be accounted for in the hands of a Noteholder on a yield-to-maturity basis.
 For tax purposes "interest" as defined in section 24J of the Income Tax Act ("Interest") has a wide meaning and includes, among other things, not just interest and related finance charges, but also any discount or premium payable or receivable in terms of or in respect of a financial arrangement.